 Christmas Light Storage: Best Practices and Tips

 There's no denying it: this time of year can be just a little bit sad.
 Another wonderful holiday season has come to an end.
-All that remains is the clean up - and for some of us maybe a bit of personal recovery time, too!
+All that remains is the cleanup - and for some of us, maybe a bit of personal recovery time, too!

 But though putting away your lights at season's end may not be quite as joyful as putting them up at season's beginning, it's a job that's worth doing right.
-Simply following the tips and practices below will help to assure that your Christmas lights are stored properly and safely for next season.
+Simply follow the tips and practices below will help to assure that your Christmas lights are stored properly and safely for next season.

 Use Protective Containers

 LED lights are extremely durable.
 But that doesn't mean that they'll hold up to lots of rough treatment during storage.
 Plastic storage tubs make ideal containers for your lights.
 The containers are light and easy to handle, they're compact and stackable, and they'll keep your lights well protected.